If your company needs a business loan, you may want to consider asset-based financing. But what is asset finance?

 Therefore, you should be confident that money is going to flow back into the business in the near future.
 This is because you are using your physical assets as collateral to secure a loan.
 Though in an ideal situation, you would have orders in place to ensure that you can pay the loan off quickly.

-Thus we can say that asset-based financing can be a very convenient option for short-term funding.
+Thus we can say that asset-based/ personal financing can be a very convenient option for short-term funding.
 Just make sure you have a plan in place to pay back the loan.
 This would ensure that your physical assets remain under your control.